zzzprojects/learn-orm/tutorials/mvc-pattern/routing-in-mvc-application.md

 <img src="images/routing-in-mvc-application-7.png">

 Unfortunately, this method will only work for URLs that have integer values for the parameter studentId (the 2nd URL in the URLs given above).
 In every other case, it will fail with an error "The parameters dictionary contains a null entry for a parameter 'studentId' of non-nullable type 'System.Int32'".
-So, it would be nice to exclude URLs that do not contain a proper integer value for the parameter `studentId`.
+It would be nice to exclude URLs that do not contain a proper integer value for the parameter `studentId`.

 To restrict the URLs that match a specific route, you can use something called route constraints.